berenslab/MorphoPy/README.md

 MorphoPy currently only supports neurites that connect back to the soma.
 This means, axons that emerge from dendritic structures can not be handled.

-All data is stored in the tidy data format (http://vita.had.co.nz/papers/tidy-data.pdf).
+All data is stored in the [tidy data format](http://vita.had.co.nz/papers/tidy-data.pdf).

-Please also refer to our [tutorial](./notebooks/MORPHOPY Tutorial.ipynb).
+Please also refer to our [tutorial](https://github.com/berenslab/MorphoPy/blob/master/notebooks/MORPHOPY%20Tutorial.ipynb).

 ### Density maps
 Changing config